Last update: 5 days ago

 Things you will need

 - After vacuuming, wipe both sides of the cushions with your suede brush to remove any dust or dirt that was missed.
 If you have pets, this step is a must for keeping your sofa looking fresh.
+There are two brushing patterns you can choose from, which will show the best results – small circular motions and cross patterns.
+Each of these brushing methods ensures that the dirt and dust trapped in the nap are removed.

 It doesn’t matter how careful or protective of the sofa we are.
 At some point, an accident will happen.
-Whether it is dropped food or a spilt drink the result is the same, a stain.
+Whether it is dropped food or a spilled drink the result is the same, a stain.
 Follow the steps below, or give them to the perpetrator, to get the stains out of your suede sofa.

 Wet stains and spills